We are bringing awareness and equality to women of the coffee industry.

 More than 500 million people are dependent on coffee for their livelihoods, and of that number, 25 million are coffee farmers who typically live and work in substandard conditions and receive only a small percentage of the actual price that the coffee is sold to the consumer.
 Women, who represent a good majority of coffee farmers, face additional challenges.

-Favorite Coffee: Organic Guatemala Café Feminino
+Coffee Pick: Organic Guatemala Café Feminino

 Loves: Spending time with her friends, family, and any animal, the sunshine, playing piano, and karaoke